Hap Holmes: Second stint with the Seattle Metropolitans

 In the 1918–19 season Holmes appeared in 20 regular season games for the Metropolitans, winning 11 and losing nine, with no shutouts and a 2.25 goals-against average.
 In the PCHA playoffs, Holmes played two games, winning and losing one apiece, and surrendering five goals in total.
-The Metropolitans made the Stanley Cup Finals once more.
+The Metropolitans made the Stanley Cup Final once more.
 Playing against the Montreal Canadiens of the National Hockey League (NHL), the series was abandoned tied at two wins apiece, because of the Spanish flu pandemic.
 Montreal could not continue the series because several of their players were severely ill with influenza; however, the Metropolitans did not wish to accept the Cup by default.
 Canadiens player Joe Hall died on April 5, 1919, five days after the end of the series, in a Seattle hospital.
 The only draw of the series was a scoreless affair; after playing 20 minutes of overtime, referee Mickey Ion called the game off.